Hungary–North Korea relations

-Hungary–North Korea relations (마쟈르-조선민주주의인민공화국 관계) are foreign relations between Hungary and Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
+Hungary–North Korea relations are foreign relations between Hungary and Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
 Relations between the two countries existed since the Korean War, but relations have been poor since 1988.

 History

 The Second Hungarian Republic recognized the Democratic People's Republic of Korea on November 11, 1948, as the sole legal sovereign entity of the entire Korea.
 The agreement was signed by Hungarian Foreign Minister László Rajk, and DPRK Foreign Minister Pak Hon-yong; both would be executed by their own governments in the years that followed.

 Hungarians and North Korean people had their first real interactions at the 1949 World Festival of Youth and Students in Budapest.
 During the Korean War, the Hungarian government invited orphans and school children from the DPRK to study in Hungary.
-School children from the DPRK began arriving in Budapest in 1951, where they were accommodated in a villa on Szabadság hegy hill.
+School children from the DPRK began arriving in Budapest in 1951, where they were accommodated in a villa on Szabadság-hegy.
 The villa was renamed the Kim Il-sung Elementary School, where the children studied from DPRK textbooks under DPRK teachers.
 At that point, no Korean-speakers existed in Hungary, and the first Korean-Hungarian dictionary was not compiled until 1957.
 Because the Hungarian and DPRK authorities were concerned that the DPRK students were not learning Hungarian well enough, in 1952 the students were sent to normal schools in the area, where their teachers included poet Ágnes Nemes Nagy.
 Their school building was only used as their dormitory.

 In 1952, the first university students arrived from the DPRK, and were given generous grants by the Hungarian government, which was the cause of some complaints from Hungarians.
 The early years of this scheme too were beset with problems: the DPRK students had immense trouble learning Hungarian, they could not adapt to Hungarian food, and one even tried to escape the country.
 Nonetheless, by 1956, 500 high school students and 300 university students from the DPRK were studying in Hungary.
 Most university students studied at Budapest Technical University.